ryan-l-robinson/drupal-permissions-from-file/README.md

 This was a specific custom build for a site, not designed to be generalized and installable on any site.
 There is no configurable settings page.

-For this to work, you would need:
+For this to work, you would need to:

 1. Have a role on the site called 'test role'.
 2. Have a file in the specified position /var/usernames/roleusernames.csv and formatted with one line per username.